Wuvist/lcpc/lcpc.typ

 There are tow main benefit of such approach.

-1. No weighted conversion is needed, just using nominal dollar values numbers and sum could be easily calculated.
+1. No weighted conversion is needed, just using nominal dollar values and their sum could be easily calculated.
 If we want to evaluate impacts of certain price change, like fresh food price shock.
 We will need to look into composition of the "Overall expenditure".
 By taking simple sum, we just need to calculated the nominal dollar changes.
 No weighted conversion is needed, and it reflects the actual situation faced by household: Individual household income/expenditure accounting also use nominal values without any conversion.
 2. Denoted In local currency, robust to currency fluctuations.
 Thus, avoid the issue of WCOL survey pointed out by Singapore government.

 == Data from Household Expenditure Survey